Difficulty:

 Best time:

 Spring and autumn are the best times to visit the stunning Cholatse expedition.
 The lovely walk in the area is ideal in the spring and fall because of the predictable weather and comfortable temperatures.
-During these times of year, the region experiences fewer weather-related difficulties.
+During these times of the year, the region experiences fewer weather-related difficulties.
 The Cholatse expedition will be a blast for you.

-Weather & temperature:
+Weather & Temperature:

 Summer (June, July, and August): In Nepal, it is also monsoon time.
 The weather is now hot and occasionally rainy.
 Nearly every day is cloudy with sporadic evening thunderstorms.

-Autumn (September, October and November): Due to the arrival of winter and the conclusion of the summer, this period is regarded as the best travel season in Nepal.
+Autumn (September, October, and November): Due to the arrival of winter and the conclusion of the summer, this period is regarded as the best travel season in Nepal.
 The views of the mountains and the weather are both very wonderful.
 The presence of trekkers and adventure groups enhances the beauty of the trekking paths.

 Permits: